 Now the birth of Jesus…was on this wise: When as his mother Mary was espoused to Joseph, before they came together, she was found with child… Matthew 1: 18-19

-If Joseph had a Davidic bloodline and had contracted an alliance with a young virgin princess who could bear a contender for the throne…this was a blow…even with her prophecy that she would be the one to bear such a son…even and especially if the real father was Herodian…so it is understandable that the two birth stories, Matthew and Luke’s, while quite different, the emphasis was put on Mary’s virginity:
+If Joseph had a Davidic bloodline and had contracted an alliance with a young virgin princess who could bear a contender for the throne…this was a blow…even with her prophecy (See post on The Abuse of the Virgins) that she would be the one to bear such a son…even and especially if the real father was Herodian.
+Understanding that both Matthew and Luke’s birth stories are quite different, the emphasis in both was put on Mary’s virginity.
+First, Matthew calls up an old prophecy for a way in the past king that Isaiah tries to cheer up with a prophecy that this particular new young virgin wife (alma) would give bear him a blessed son in the normal fashion:

 “Behold, a virgin shall be with child, and shall bring forth a son, and they shall call his name Emmanuel.”
-(1:23)…or “And she shall bring forth a son, and thou shalt call his name JESUS…” (1:21)…
+(Matthew 1:23)…changed to “And she shall bring forth a son, and thou shalt call his name JESUS…” (Matthew 1:21)…